digital-land/specification/content/specification/tree-preservation-order.md

           description: optional notes
         - field: organisation
           description: the organisation responsible for this tree
+        - field: felled-date
+          description: the date the tree was felled
         - field: entry-date
           description: the <a href="#date">date</a> this entry was created or amended
         - field: start-date
           description: the <a href="#date">date</a> from which the tree preservation order affects the tree
         - field: end-date
-          description: the <a href="#date">date</a> the tree preservation order no longer affects the tree, or leave blank if the tree is still under the order
+          description: the <a href="#date">date</a> the tree preservation order no longer affects the tree, or leave blank if the tree is still under the order.
+Use the felled-date if the tree has been felled.
 ---